Table of Contents

 |Aboulker et al.||Fluid entry along nerve roots|

 Syringomyelia is a pathologic response of the spinal cord.
-It can be primary/congenital and secondary/acquired.
-The most prevalent example of primary congenital idiopathic syringomyelia is Arnold Chiari Malformation (ACM).
-There are 4 types of ACM :
+It can be primary (congenital) or secondary (acquired).
+The most common example of primary congenital idiopathic syringomyelia is Arnold-Chiari malformation (ACM).
+There are 4 types of ACM:

-ACM Type I: Syringomyelia with tonsillar herniation more than 5 mm
+- Type I: syringomyelia with tonsillar herniation greater than 5 mm

-ACM Type II: Syringomyelia with neural tube defects with hydrocephalus
+- Type II: syringomyelia with neural tube defects with hydrocephalus

-Secondary/acquired syringomyelia is secondary to a known primary cause.
-Thus, the different causes of secondary syringomyelia are:
+Acquired syringomyelia is secondary to a known primary cause.
+The different causes of secondary syringomyelia include:

 - Post-infective (post-tubercular, post-arachnoiditis)

-- Secondary to a tumor in the spinal cord or less likely due to intracranial tumor
+- Secondary to a tumor in the spinal cord or, sometimes, due to intracranial tumor

 - Spinal cord tethering and scarring

-- Irritation by old contrast agents like metrizamide used in myelography
+- Irritation by contrast agents such as metrizamide, which is used in myelography

 - Degenerative disc disease (rare)

-- Suspended anesthesia is preferential involvement of upper limbs in a cape like distribution due to medially located cervical fibers.
+- Suspended anesthesia or preferential involvement of upper limbs in a cape-like distribution due to medially located cervical fibers

-- Local destruction of anterior horn cells at the site of the syrinx leads to lower motor neuron type of weakness in the involved segments.
-It is characterized by presence of wasting, weakness, and diminished reflexes.
+- Local destruction of anterior horn cells at the site of the syrinx leading to a lower motor neuron-type of weakness in the involved segments.
+This symptom is characterized by wasting, weakness, and diminished reflexes.

-- Syrinx leads to disruption of the local microvascular system leading to ischemia at the watershed levels of the spinal cord.
-This is the C8-T1 region with borderline blood supply and it commonly manifests as gross wasting of small muscles of the hand.
+- Disruption of the local microvascular system leading to ischemia at the watershed levels of the spinal cord.
+This occurs in the C8–T1 region, with borderline blood supply, and commonly manifests as gross wasting of the small muscles of the hand.

-- Further expansion of the syrinx can cause involvement of corticospinal tracts, descending sympathetics, and lastly the posterior column.
+- Further expansion of the syrinx causing the involvement of corticospinal tracts, descending sympathetics, and, lastly, the posterior column.

-- Charcot joints (neuropathic arthropathy) can occur in the shoulder joints due to loss of sensory fibers to the joint.
+- Charcot joints (neuropathic arthropathy) in the shoulder joints due to loss of sensory fibers to the joint

 |Spinobulbospinal and reticulospinal pathways||Early involvement of bowel and bladder-upper motor neuron type (urgency, frequency, and nocturia)|